 Common mistakes during the application process

 Contact program directors early and ensure eligibility prior to applying.
 Be sure to have your application submitted as soon as possible.

 Deadlines vary, but it is best to research programs as early as possible to find a program that suits you well.
 Keep an eye on changing deadlines and new opportunities as programs become accredited for new fellowships and increased numbers of training positions.
-You should reach out to programs you are interested in as early as possible in the application cycle to get the specifics of their application process, but some positions may go unfilled, so your application may be considered at any time.
+You should reach out to programs of interest as early as possible in the application cycle to get the specifics of their application process.
+Some positions may go unfilled, so your application may be considered at any time.